 Hope for the Future

-Healing the brain is just as essential as addressing the physical harm caused by long-term drug addiction.
+Healing the brain is just as essential as addressing the physical harm caused by long-term cocaine addiction.
 Improved cognitive and kinetic functioning contributes to a generalized feeling of well-being that can increase the patient’s ability to focus on positive day-to-day activities.
-There is no magic fix to undo the damage done by drug and alcohol use.
+There is no magic fix to undo the damage done by cocaine use.
 Rather, time and persistence are key to long-term recovery in this and every area of healing after addiction.
-Enrolling first in a comprehensive treatment program allows the patient to build a strong foundation in recovery.
+Enrolling first in a comprehensive cocaine addiction treatment program allows the patient to build a strong foundation in recovery.
 Continuing to remain actively engaged in the healing process through aftercare services is beneficial as well.
-Contact us at Michael’s House today to learn more about how we can help your loved one lay the foundation for long-term healing after drug and alcohol addiction.
+Contact us at Michael’s House today to learn more about how we can help your loved one lay the foundation for long-term healing after cocaine addiction.
 We can help your addicted family member create a unique treatment plan that will assist him in healing cognitively, physically and emotionally as he overcomes drug dependence.
 Get started today.